Have a Romantic Spa Night at Home: Everything You’d Need to Set the Mood, Relax, and Feel Pampered

 Put whatsoever is on your mind on hold and enjoy living in the moment.

 You probably don’t get to do a spa date that often to begin with since it gets expensive.
-You also don’t get a lot of free time with your loved one where you’re not stuck doing afternoon errands.
-So, relax and enjoy each others company, the mood, and a glass of wine and some snacks.
+You also don’t get a lot of free time with your loved one so you’re not stuck doing afternoon errands.
+So, relax and enjoy each other’s company, the mood, and a glass of wine and some snacks.

 And, see where the night takes you (if you know what we mean).